uddina/Minecraft_Skin_Generator/README.md

 I: Choose if to show a verbose (detailed) output or not, not really needed (y or n).

-5. The output skin will be saved into the output_minecraft_skins folder with the output name you gave it before.
-You can import now the skin into Minecraft, which is slightly different way based on the version you play so just google it lol.
+4. If you are running NO UI The output skin will be saved into the output_minecraft_skins folder with the output name you gave it before, else just download it by the download icon in the ui version in the web ui when its done making the skin.
+5. You can import now the skin into Minecraft, which is slightly different way based on the version you play so just google it lol.

 ## Online